dominicjbroadbent/power_method/README.md

-# MontEigen
+# PowerMethod
-Collection of algorithms evaluating eigenvalues and eigenvectors of matrices.
-Generally focused on Monte Carlo methods.
+Implementation of the power method to evaluate dominant and minimal eigenvalues